web1o1/zync/readme.md

 #Installation

-Follow the instructions in config.php to setup the app
+Upload zync to your server (apache, php5 and mysql required) and follow the instructions in config.php to setup the app

 #Cronjob